Basics of investing in bonds

-Bonds can be bought and sold before the maturity date which means the price of the bond can fluctuate making them a little more risky than a Guaranteed Interest Certificate at the bank.
+Bonds can be bought and sold before the maturity date which means the price of the bond can fluctuate making them a little riskier than a Guaranteed Interest Certificate at the bank.

 Are bonds safe?

-As you can see form the data below, bonds can fluctuate but not nearly as much as stocks.
+As you can see from the data below, bonds can fluctuate but not nearly as much as stocks.